Punjabis in Afghanistan: Culture

-Most of the Afghan Sikhs and Hindus adopted Afghan customs and assimilated into the local culture, speaking Pashto or Dari.
-However, Punjabi is still spoken by some at home.
+Some of the Afghan Sikhs and Hindus adopted Afghan customs may have assimilated into the local culture, speaking Dari and Pashto.
+However, Punjabi is still spoken by most at home.
 There have been efforts to teach Punjabi to the younger generation, as it is also the language of Sikh religious texts.
 The Afghan government opened two Punjabi schools in Kabul and Jalalabad, facilitating the Sikh community.